vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/15_Royal_Patronage_and_Religious_Tolerance.md

 found in Pravarasena II’s inscriptions, but it equally resembles the one of Rudrasena II’s charter̥ The box-headed palæography of the Mohallā Plate

-does also not significantly differ from the Mandhal Plates of Rudrasena, nor from Pravarasena’s plates for that matter̥ 28 However, Pravarasena’s charters 23 Māṇd
+does also not significantly differ from the Mandhal Plates of Rudrasena, nor from Pravarasena’s plates for that matter̥ 28 However, Pravarasena’s charters 23 Māṇḍhal.

-. hal.
 Plates of Vākāṭaka Rudrasena II, Year 5, Shastri & Gupta 1997, 143; Shastri 1997, 85–88.

 24 Rudrasena’s Mandhal Plates mention the pūrvamārga \(Shastri 1997, 86\), Pravarasena’s